 North Carolina Aquarium on Roanoke Island

-Marvel at the largest collection of sharks in the state.
-Interact with scuba divers in the massive tanks.
-See an alligator.
-Touch the stingrays.
+Marvel at the most extensive collection of sharks in the state.
+Interact with the scuba divers in the massive tanks, see an alligator, and touch the stingrays.
 Wonder at the playful river otters.
 Witness the conservation efforts in the Sea Turtle Assistance and Rehabilitation (STAR) Center.
 And that's just the beginning of your aquarium experience.

-Enjoy their kid-friendly special events, behind-the-scenes tours, and outdoor programs, too.
+Enjoy their kid-friendly special events, behind-the-scenes tours, and outdoor programs.

 Outer Banks Center for Wildlife Education

 Part of the NC Wildlife Resources Commission, the center is located in Corolla at Currituck Heritage Park.
-There are both indoor and outdoor attractions for visitors to enjoy including beautiful grounds, kid-friendly exhibits, interactive talks, video clips, and friendly, knowledgeable staff.
+There are indoor and outdoor attractions for visitors, including beautiful grounds, kid-friendly exhibits, interactive talks, video clips, and friendly, knowledgeable staff.

 Cape Hatteras National Seashore Junior Ranger Program

-If you're visiting during the summer season from mid-June through Labor Day, you can become Junior Ranger by attending two ranger programs at the park and completing the Junior Ranger booklet for your age group.
-If you are visiting the park during any other time period, you can complete the booklet to attain Junior Ranger status.
+Suppose you're visiting during the summer season from mid-June through Labor Day.
+In that case, you can become Junior Ranger by attending two ranger programs at the park and completing the Junior Ranger booklet for your age group.
+Then, if you visit the park at any other time, you can complete the handout to attain Junior Ranger status.